InsulationCalculator

 How to Calculate Blown In Insulation

 For blown in insulation, the calculation depends on the desired depth.
 Our blown in insulation calculator determines the required thickness (in inches) for your target R-value, then calculates the number of bags based on the manufacturer's coverage chart.
 A typical bag of cellulose insulation covers about 40 sq ft at R-13 or about 14 sq ft at R-49.
+Visit our dedicated blown in insulation calculator for more detailed blown-in estimates.

 How to Calculate Spray Foam Insulation

 Our spray foam insulation calculator works in board feet.
 One board foot equals 1 sq ft at 1 inch thick.
 To calculate: multiply your square footage by the required thickness.
 For example, 500 sq ft at 3 inches thick = 1,500 board feet.
 The spray foam insulation cost calculator then estimates your total based on whether you choose open-cell or closed-cell foam.
+For a complete breakdown, try our spray foam insulation calculator.

 When Do You Need an Insulation Calculator?